-In the event the grievant is not satisfied with the Step 1 written response to the grievance, the aggrieved employee or the Association representative may refer the grievance in writing to the Chief Deputy Sheriff in the chain of command that initiated the matter giving rise to the grievance within seven (7) days after receipt of the written response if the grievance has not been filed at a higher level of supervision pursuant to Step 1.
+In the event the grievant is not satisfied with the Step 1 written response to the grievance, the aggrieved employee or the Association representative may refer the grievance in writing to the Sheriff or designee within fourteen (14)days after receipt of the written response if the grievance has not been filed at a higher level of supervision pursuant to Step 1.

-The Chief Deputy Sheriff shall render a decision in writing within seven (7) days after receiving the grievance.
+The Sheriff or designee shall render a decision in writing within seven (7) days after receiving the grievance.